VictorLavalle/Java-Academy/Week2/Exam/Java Academy 2023 - Exam Week 2.md

 **Go with the monolithic architecture if:**

-- Working on a startup and only a small team will be building the application.
+- You work on a startup and only a small team will be building the application.

 - Don’t have the time or money to spend on building an app using a complex architecture.